Table of contents

 customerRepository.save(foundCustomer);

-Seems right?
-Yes, from the point of view of a programmer nothing serious seems to be happening, but let’s see what code is running below, in the JDBC layer.
+Does it look right?
+Yes, from a programmer’s point of view there doesn’t seem to be anything serious going on, but let’s see what code is running below, in the JDBC layer

 // Create customer